-“So, are you ok with coming into the office on Tuesdays and Thursdays?” is more than just a pertinent job interview question.
-The hybrid work schedule you choose has to match up with your employees, your leadership’s vision, company culture and last but definitely not least – the office space you have available.
+“So, are you ok with coming into the office on Tuesdays and Thursdays?” is more than just a pertinent job interview question these days.
+The hybrid work schedule your company chooses has to match up with employee work preferences, leadership’s vision, company culture and last but definitely not least – the office space you have available.

 Choosing the right hybrid work schedule goes a lot deeper than simply choosing one schedule for everyone to follow and then giving it a cool name.
 There’s no standard way everyone uses the office, so it’s more than likely you’ll have multiple hybrid working schedules tailored around employee work habits and preferences.

 It might sound complex, but taking the time to thoroughly scope out an employee-first hybrid work schedule will pay off, and have everyone energized to come into the office instead of covertly rolling their eyes and leaving anonymous, venomous comments in the Q&A box during company all-hands meetings.

 That being said, reading the news and chatting to unimpressed friends who have been mandated back into the office surfaces these three examples of hybrid work models that most companies fall into:

 Employees have full autonomy to decide what days they come into the office and when they work remotely.

 Pros: Autonomy boosts employee morale and engagement.
 Productivity may increase since employees can work in the most convenient ways for their situations.